jiabingeng/places-service-docs/places-database-management-1/bulk-import-of-pois.md

 **Column values**

-The values of the following columns are used in the Places UI:
+The values of the following columns are used in the Location Service UI:

-* color, which is used as the color of the pin that represents the location of the POI in the Places UI map.
+* color, which is used as the color of the pin that represents the location of the POI in the Location Service UI map.
   - The valid values are "", #3E76D0, #AA99E8, #DC2ABA, #FC685B, #FC962E, #F6C436, #BECE5D, #61B56B, and #3DC8DE.
-  - If the value is left blank, the UI uses blue as the default color.
+  - If the value is left blank, the Location Service UI uses blue as the default color.

     The values correspond to blue, purple, fuschia, orange, light orange, yellow, light green, green, and light blue, respectively.

-* icon, which is used as the icon on the pin that represents the location of the POI on the Places UI map
+* icon, which is used as the icon on the pin that represents the location of the POI on the Location Service UI map
   - The valid values are "", anchor, beaker, bell, browse, book, brush, building, calculator, camera, shoppingCart, clock, box, flashlight, follow, bid, ribbon, education, hammer, heart, home, key, mailbox, male, promote, money, trap, game, gift, launch, star, lightbulb, pin, target, teapot, thumbDown, thumbUp, briefcase, trophy, female, and wrench.
   - If the value is left blank, the UI uses star as the default icon.